pieChartsAreLies/WhisperNotes/README.md

 # Voice Typer for Mac

 A lightweight voice-to-text application that runs locally on your Mac.
 Simply press `Cmd+Shift+R` to start recording your voice, and the transcribed text will be typed at your cursor position.
+You can also use `Cmd+Shift+J` to create journal entries with your voice.

 ## Features